Skip to content

 claude plugin add github:shinyorg/skills

-GitHub Copilot — Copy the shiny-extensions skill file into your repository’s custom instructions.
+GitHub Copilot — Copy the shiny-stores skill file into your repository’s custom instructions.